 4) Committee Reports

 6) President’s Report

 11) Discussion Items

 No person other than a member of the Board of Trustees, the President of the College or other staff member of the College designated by the President, or Board Chair, shall be recognized to speak at any meeting of the Board of Trustees except upon the consent of the majority of the Board present.
 Citizens may register in advance of the meeting to present views on any agenda item at the time the item is considered by the Board.
-REFER TO: PROCEDURES OPEN FORUM.
+REFER TO: PROCEDURES OPEN FORUM by clicking this link.

 No motion shall be subject to debate until it has been seconded and stated by the Chair.
 It shall be reduced to writing at the request of any member of the Board of Trustees.
 When a motion has been made and seconded, the same may be withdrawn by the movant at any time before vote has been taken on the same.

 When a question is before the Board, no motion shall be received except (1) to adjourn, (2) to lay on the table, (3) to close a debate, (4) to refer, (5) to postpone indefinitely, (6) to postpone to a certain time, or (7) to adopt a substitute or to amend, and these motions shall take precedence in the order above named: the first, second and third shall be decided without debate, and the third may be adopted only by a two-thirds vote of the members present and voting.

 H. Debate Closed

 Whenever the motion to close debate prevails, the movant of the proposition or, in the case of a report, the author thereof shall have the privilege of addressing the Board; and after his/her remarks, no more debate shall be in order.

 The laying of a motion on the table shall be construed as affecting only such motion and not any other motion to which it may be subsidiary.